Taxstra Logo

 $150K+

 Strong S-Corp case.
-Consult CPA on election timing.
-Shareholder loans, dividend distributions.
-SEP-IRA max contributions.
+Consult a CPA on election timing.
+W-2 salary plus distributions, retirement plan stacking, SEP-IRA max contributions.
+See how to set up an S-corp.

 Taxstra CPA Tip